-Related reading: You can fix a cricket match, not attraction
+Related reading: You can fix a cricket match, not an attraction

-At 25, I had been through enough relationships to realise that there was no Mr Perfect coming to fetch me, that it was up to me to find my man.
+At 25, I had been through enough relationships to realise that no Mr Perfect was coming to fetch me, that it was up to me to find my man.

 For someone like me, matrimonial portals didn’t seem the right way.
 I couldn’t let my parents pick a man for me when I wouldn’t let them pick a dress!
 So I was pretty stuck.

 I was on the lookout for something different when someone suggested Tinder.
 Although it was a dating app, it seemed to suit my demands.
 In a time when we are in a hurry for almost everything, the simple swipe of acceptance or rejection seemed perfect.
 Soon I was a pro and all set to find the perfect partner.
-From the beginning I wasn’t on it for a casual date.
-I was looking for Mr Right, thinking, ‘may be, just may be, he is also out there, desperately swiping away girls to find me, eventually.’
+From the beginning, I wasn’t on it for a casual date.
+I was looking for Mr Right, thinking, ‘maybe, just maybe, he is also out there, desperately swiping away girls to find me, eventually.’
 And then, there was this whole breathing space that the app provided.
-I mean, I didn’t have my mom or dad asking me about each and every boring person that popped up on screen.
+I mean, I didn’t have my mom or dad asking me about every boring person that popped up on the screen.

 After exchanging the usual pleasantries we decided to meet up.
 He was 28, IIM, working in big pharma.
 At that time my feeling went from ‘is-this-the-one?’ to ‘this-better-be-the-one!’
 Our coffee dates soon became evening drinks and conversations stretched from daily plans to what we wanted from life.
 I became less active on Tinder and more determined to make this work.